-But regardless of if they’re a first semester freshman or second semester junior our University Events page is your one stop shop for all dates, times, and information for of different special events planned campus-wide.
+But regardless of if they’re a first-semester freshman or second semester junior our University Events page is your one-stop-shop for all dates, times, and information for different special events planned campus-wide.

 We understand our student’s interests lie beyond just their academics so these are all great ways to help them see what they can do each day to explore campus to it’s fullest.

-Through the The SOURCE you can find a number of groups, initiatives, clubs, and organizations students can get involved with, experiencing more of campus along the way.
+Through The SOURCE you can find a number of groups, initiatives, clubs, and organizations students can get involved with, experiencing more of campus along the way.
 Interested in finding a specific group?
-Visit them to search all current university approved student groups and even find out how your student get start their own if they can’t find what they’re looking for!
+Visit them to search all current university-approved student groups and even find out how your student can start their own if they can’t find what they’re looking for!

 Looking to help guide your student through sudden academic issues that pop-up?
 Ask them if they’ve spoken to their professor yet.

 Is it something outside of the classroom setting?
-The Dean of Students Office can help them work with their professors and academic advisors to explore other options and provide the support they need.
+The Dean of Students Office can help them work with their professors and academic advisers to explore other options and provide the support they need.

 Need to learn more about the majors offered and their requirements?
 Our catalog is open and available online for everyone to use.

 Maybe you need to know when graduation is so you can book your hotel?
 The University Registrar has all those dates–and more!–at the ready.

 Best of all, you can search the entire university for anything else you might be curious about.

 We love to see students throughout our day, even if it is for a simple question.
 Ask them to visit us in Clark Hall 200, and we’ll do what we can to get them squared away.